Lenakeiz/DangerousTexting/README.md

 Click with your mouse spawn projectiles and warn the distracted texters

 ## Disclaimer
 I made this project to play around with Ragdoll systems.
+Made with Unity 2020.3.2f1.

 ## Resources
 Everything is being made using free assets: